willow-ahrens/Finch.jl/docs/src/internals.md

 considered immutable, but virtuals may reference mutable variables in the scope of the executing context.

-## Fiber internals
+## Tensor internals

-Fiber levels are implemented using the following methods:
+Tensor levels are implemented using the following methods:

 ```@docs
 default